-Business Teacher Education
+Business Teacher Education Concentration

-Bachelor of Science degree in business teacher education prepares students to teach business subjects in a variety of settings, including high school and public post-secondary programs, skill centers, adult evening schools, and Federal Job Training Partnership ACT programs.
-They may also teach in private post-secondary settings, such as private proprietary schools and private two-year colleges, or in industry and business training programs.
+Business Teacher Education is an area of concentration within the Bachelor of Science degree in career and technology teacher education, and prepares students to teach business subjects in a variety of settings, including high school and public post-secondary programs, skill centers, adult evening schools, and Federal Job Training Partnership ACT programs.
+Graduates may also teach in private post-secondary settings, such as proprietary schools and private two-year colleges, or in industry and business training programs.

-Skills taught in business teacher education programs include: communication, information systems/technology, financial procedures, economics, entrepreneurship, international business, principles of management, marketing and law, interpersonal and leadership skills, and career development.
+Skills taught in the business teacher education program include: communication, information systems/ technology, personal finance, accounting, economics, entrepreneurship, international business, principles of management, marketing and business law, interpersonal and leadership skills, and career development.